13 Things Airlines Don’t Want to Tell You (But Every Flier Should Know)

 From how to get the best seats to disgusting airplane habits to avoid, get these insider secrets to a safer, cheaper flight.

 We dim cabin lights at night so your eyes are adjusted to the dark if you need to find a way out.
 We put up tray tables at takeoff and landing so passengers next to you can escape if needed.
 And you should open your window shade, so if there’s a crash, firefighters can see inside.
 Make sure you never do these 18 things on an airplane.

 We’re extremely stingy about fuel

 It’s expensive to carry because it’s heavy, so keeping levels low saves us a lot of money.
 But it also means if there’s rough weather or an unexpected delay, we’re more likely to make an emergency landing because we’re running out of gas.
-These are things you can still get for free on an airplane.

 If your flight is overbooked…

 … don’t accept the first $200 voucher we offer.
 We typically keep increasing the offer until we have enough volunteers willing to give up their seats.
 If we don’t get enough volunteers and have to bump you involuntarily, insist on cash compensation instead (many airlines will write you a check at the airport).
 Department of Transportation rules say you’re entitled to as much as $1,300 in cash, depending on your ticket price and how long you are delayed.
 If your flight is overbooked, these are your rights as a passenger.

 Booking a group trip?

 Search for only one ticket at a time.
 If you search for, say, four tickets, and we have only three at the lowest fare, all four are bumped to a higher price bracket.

 Don’t delay reporting it, even if the lines to do so are long.
 Most of us require you to file a report within a very short time period.
 If you miss the deadline, your claim may be denied.
 This is what you should do next if your luggage is lost.